Swagat-Jena11/Blockchain-Easy/README.md

 transaction.py ---> Class for Transactions.
 Defines all data a transaction must contain.
 All transactions will be an instance of this class. wallet.py ---> Class for Wallets.
 The wallet contains a public key for each user.
 The wallet also keeps unverified transactions.
 To create a new user, create an instance of this class. miner.py ---> Class for Miner.
 All operations performed by miners are defined as functions of this class.

-When as miner you are asked to choose which transactions to verify, please select numbers in ascending order and when finished choosing, enter -1 to finish.
-The program will run the rest without anymore input.